 React JS is preferred and used by some of the top companies because of its flexibility to use an attribute.

 It is mostly used to develop content-based websites such as The New York Times, Twitter, Facebook, and the company that owns it.
+Other businesses hire ReactJS Developers From eSparkBiz for their intensive projects.

 One more popular example would be Instagram, and in other terms, React JS comes handy.